Pectojin/duplicati-client/README.md

     describe  display detailed information on a specific resource run       run a backup job
     abort     abort a task
-    delete    delete a backup
+    create    create a resource on the server from a YAMl or JSON file update    update a resource on the server from a YAMl or JSON file delete    delete a backup
-    edit      edit a resource on the server export    export a resource from the server to YAMl or JSON format import    import a resource to the server from a YAMl or JSON file logs      display the logs for a given job login     log into a Duplicati server
+    export    export a resource from the server to YAMl or JSON format import    import a resource to the server from a YAMl or JSON file dismiss   dismiss notifications
+    logs      display the logs for a given job login     log into a Duplicati server
     logout    end the current server session
-    status    return information about the current session config    prints the config to stdout
+    status    return information about the current session version   print version number
-    daemon    run Duplicati Client as a service verbose   toggle verbose mode
+    config    prints the config to stdout
-    params    import parameters from a YAML file
+    verbose   Change between normal and verbose mode params    import parameters from a YAML file

 Some of the commands are placeholders until I get them implemented.